Muftiate

 A grand muftiate is more significant than a muftiate, and is presided over by a grand mufti.

 A grand muftiate or muftiate is responsible for the day-to-day operations of the directorate, and oversees the local boards, clerics, mosques, and trusteeships.
-The structure of Russian- and south-eastern European muftiates were never prescribed by Islamic doctrine, but instead are based on the principle of an all-encompassing legal and administrative order in parallel fashion to Christian dioceses with the purpose of regulating the Islamic religion.
+The structure of Russian and Southeastern European muftiates were never prescribed by Islamic doctrine, but instead are based on the principle of an all-encompassing legal and administrative order in parallel fashion to Christian dioceses with the purpose of regulating the Islamic religion.

 History

-In 1788 the Russian Empire under Empress Catherine II established the first muftiate in Russia named “The Orenburg Muslim Spiritual Assembly” governed by a supreme mufti who oversaw the appointment of imams and the management of mosques across the empire.
+In 1788, the Russian Empire under Empress Catherine II established the first muftiate in Russia, named “The Orenburg Muslim Spiritual Assembly”, governed by a supreme mufti who oversaw the appointment of imams and the management of mosques across the empire.
 The mufti was initially appointed by the emperor, but with a decree signed by Emperor Alexander I in 1817, it was determined that the mufti should be elected by the Muslim community with imperial approval.
-Most of the muftis, their assistants and ordinary mullahs were elected from the Kazan Tatars.
+Most of the muftis, their assistants, and ordinary mullahs were elected from the Kazan Tatars.
 The mufti's duties included overseeing the Muslim clergy, clerical appointments, the construction of mosques, marriages and divorces, inheritances, property disputes, endowments (waqf), cases of disobedience to parents by children, the correctness of the execution of Muslim worship, and birth registrations.
-With the creation of the Soviet Union the Orenburg Muslim Spiritual Assembly was replaced with the Central Spiritual Board of Muslims.
+With the creation of the Soviet Union, the Orenburg Muslim Spiritual Assembly was replaced by the Central Spiritual Board of Muslims.

-After 1944 the management of spiritual affairs of the Muslim population in Russia was carried out by four independent spiritual boards: The Spiritual Administration of the Muslims of Central Asia and Kazakhstan (Tashkent), The Spiritual Administration of Muslims of the Caucasus (Baku), The Spiritual Administration of Muslims of the Northern Caucasus (Buynaksk), and The Spiritual Administration of Muslims of the European Part of the USSR and Siberia (Ufa).
+After 1944, the management of spiritual affairs of the Muslim population in Russia was carried out by four independent spiritual boards: The Spiritual Administration of the Muslims of Central Asia and Kazakhstan (Tashkent), The Spiritual Administration of Muslims of the Caucasus (Baku), the Spiritual Administration of Muslims of the Northern Caucasus (Buynaksk), and the Spiritual Administration of Muslims of the European Part of the USSR and Siberia (Ufa).
 The breakup of the four spiritual boards came with the fall of the Soviet Union in 1991.
 Today, each of the former Soviet Republics with significant Muslim populations have their own independent Spiritual Boards.

 Attempts have been made to unite all the Islamic religious organizations in Russia into one single umbrella organization without success.

-In the 19th century the Austrian Habsburgs and Russians expanded into southeastern Europe, carving territory out of the Ottoman Empire and helping establish newly independent countries.
-The Muslim population in these countries were organized under muftiates in a similar fashion to those in Russia.
-Today, the majority of muftiates in south-eastern Europe are independent from government control.
+In the 19th century, the Austrian Habsburgs and Russians expanded into southeastern Europe, carving territory out of the Ottoman Empire and helping establish newly independent countries.
+The Muslim population in these countries was organized under muftiates in a similar fashion to those in Russia.
+Today, the majority of muftiates in southeastern Europe are independent from government control.